 Here’s a question we received from Jamie:

 I work for a consulting company and we typically bill our customers for time spent in meetings.
 I understood that Microsoft Teams has a nice feature that allows meeting organizers (in our case, that would be me) to retrieve attendance reports for specific meetings.
-I checked in the Team General channel and it seems the report is missing.
-Can you elaborate how to start using this feature for our client meetings?
+I checked tour work group General channel and it seems the report is missing.
+Can you elaborate how to find and download the meeting reports?

 Download the attendance report after your meeting